-IMPORTANT NOTICE: If you want the real scoop on the official 2014 Easter Egg Roll in April, you need to hop on over to that other White House website for the latest information.
+The ticket lottery for the 2015 Easter Egg Roll was held in February.
+Lucky winners should hop on over to that other White House website for the latest and most up-to-date information.

 Every year on Easter Monday, the White House hosts the annual White House Easter Egg Roll.
-The 2014 Easter Egg Roll will be held on April 21, 2014.
-More than 30,000 people will join us
+The 2015 White House Easter Egg Roll will be held on Monday April 6, 2015.
+More than 35,000 people will join us

 for activities outside, inside, and on top of the White House.
 Our Egg Roll theme is "What goes around comes around".